Hada Labo Gokujyun Cleansing Oil Review:

 Boasting a short ingredients list and a hefty amount of product at a relatively affordable price, I was quite intrigued with this cleansing oil.
 So when there was a sale, I immediately decided to pick it up as I generally have had no issues with olive oil-based first cleansers in the past.
 So, how did it fare?

-- Free of fragrances, mineral oil, alcohol & colourant.
++ Free of fragrances, mineral oil, alcohol & colorant.

 Ethylhexyl Palmitate, Triethylhexanoin, Sorbeth-30 Tetraisostearate, PEG-20 Glyceryl Triisostearate, Olea Europaea (Olive) Fruit Oil, Water, Dextrin Palmitate/Ethylhexanoate, BHT, Simmondsia Chinensis (Jojoba) Seed Oil, Sodium Acetylated Hyaluronate, Hydroxypropyltrimonium Hyaluronate.